Skip to content

 Need to Get in Touch?

-Jennifer Smith Richards is a reporter for ProPublica.
-She began her journalism career writing obituaries in West Virginia, then covering small-town southern Ohio.
-She wrote about schools and education at newspapers in Huntington, West Virginia; Utica, New York; Savannah, Georgia, and Columbus, Ohio.
-She most recently worked for the Chicago Tribune, where her work exposed student ticketing at school, abusive educators, government misspending, sexual abuse in schools, lapses in police accountability and the mistreatment of students with disabilities.
-Her stories have prompted new state laws, the prosecution of school officials and the creation of child-protection units in school districts and state education departments.
+I began my journalism career writing obituaries in West Virginia, then covering small-town southern Ohio.
+I’ve written about schools and education at newspapers in Huntington, West Virginia; Utica, New York; Savannah, Georgia; and Columbus, Ohio.
+Most recently, I worked for the Chicago Tribune, where my work exposed the practice of police issuing tickets to students at school, abusive educators, government misspending, sexual abuse in schools, lapses in police accountability and the mistreatment of students with disabilities.
+My stories have prompted new state laws, the prosecution of school officials and the creation of child-protection units in school districts and state education departments.

-Jennifer is a graduate of Ohio University and lives in Chicago.
+I’m a graduate of Ohio University and I live in Chicago.

 The Quiet Rooms